 - 1. The Civil Contingencies Act 2004 (the Act) and accompanying regulations fundamentally affect the arrangements for civil contingency planning.
 The Act replaced outdated legislation governing emergency planning.
 The aim of the Act is to "improve UK's resilience through working with others to anticipate, assess, prevent, prepare, respond and recover" from an emergency. - 2.
 Under the Act district councils are now "category one" responders on a par with county councils.
 Category one responders are those organisations at the core of emergency response, for example, emergency services and local authorities.
-As category one responders, both councils are subject to the full set of civil protection duties.
-These duties require the councils to: - assess the risk of emergencies occurring and use this to inform contingency planning - put in place emergency plans - put in place arrangements to make information available to the public about civil protection matters and maintain arrangements to warn, inform and advise the public in the event of an emergency - share information and co-operate with other local responders to enhance coordination and efficiency - provide advice and assistance to businesses and voluntary organisations about business continuity management - put in place their own business continuity management arrangements. - 3.
-Both councils have addressed the first five of these through their emergency plans and by a formal agreement with Oxfordshire County Council to co-operate, communicate effectively and share information, to carry out joint risk assessment and planning where appropriate and to provide advice and assistance to external organisations.
-Cabinet approved this agreement on 8 December 2005 and Executive delegated authority to the Monitoring Officer and Solicitor to enter into the agreement on 4 November 2005. - 4.
+As category one responders the Council is subject to the full set of civil protection duties.
+These duties require the Council to: - assess the risk of emergencies occurring and use this to inform contingency planning. - put in place emergency plans. - put in place arrangements to make information available to the public about civil protection matters and maintain arrangements to warn, inform and advise the public in the event of an emergency - share information and co-operate with other local responders to enhance coordination and efficiency - provide advice and assistance to businesses and voluntary organisations about business continuity management. - put in place its own business continuity management arrangements - 3.
+The first five of these are addressed by the Council's emergency plan and by a formal agreement with Oxfordshire County Council to co-operate, communicate effectively and share information, to carry out joint risk assessment and planning where appropriate and to provide advice and assistance to external organisations.
+This agreement was approved by Cabinet on 8 December 2005. - 4.
 Under the Act, the sixth of these points requires councils to "maintain plans for the purpose of ensuring, so far as is reasonably practicable, that if an emergency occurs the person or body is able to continue to perform his or its functions".
-We are meeting this requirement through production of this joint strategy and by having business continuity plans in place at both councils. - 5.
-Having business continuity arrangements in place will enable the councils to continue providing essential services to residents, following a disruption or emergency.
-This strategy sets out the main elements of business continuity management at both councils.
-The types of disruptions and emergencies that could affect the councils, and how we will address them, are discussed in this strategy. - 6.
+This requirement is being met by this business continuity strategy and related business continuity plans.
+Garrison Continuity, a specialist business continuity consultancy, assisted the Council with the development of its business continuity arrangements. - 5.
+Having business continuity arrangements in place will enable the Council to continue providing essential services to residents, following a disruption or emergency.
+This strategy sets out the main elements of business continuity management at the Council.
+The types of disruptions and emergencies that could affect the Council, and how they will be addressed, are discussed in this strategy. - 6.
 This business continuity strategy addresses the arrangements for the first two weeks of a disruption.
 If a disruption is longer than two weeks, the first two weeks will be used to identify alternative arrangements and service provision.

-2 - Aim of the strategy
+2 - Aim